ampify-io/plugin-boilarplate/README.md

 ### Naming convention

-Plugin name should be unique and under the `@ampify` namespace.
-Follow by `plugin-` and its name after.
+Plugin name should be unique and under the `@ampify` namespace, Followed by `plugin-` and its name after.

 Eg: For a plugin named `toggle` it would be: `@ampify/plugin-toggle` and `package.json` file should look like this:

 ```json
 {